Volkswagen Arteon Shooting Brake review

 You can also get the Arteon with some fancier interior trims.
 So you can choose to pay for carbon-fibre or Eucalyptus inserts for a more natural feel.
 There’s 30-colour mood lighting and six different styles of seat trim.

 There’s a bunch of petrol and diesel engines to choose from, with either two- or four-wheel drive.
 If you prefer petrol, the 1.5-litre 150hp is the pick of the bunch.
-If you do a lot of miles then there are a couple of 2.0-litre diesels with either 150 or 190hp.
-The 190 is available with four-wheel drive as an option.
+If you do a lot of miles then there are a couple of 2.0-litre diesels with either 150 or 200hp.
+The latter is available with four-wheel drive as an option.

 There is also a Volkswagen Arteon Plug-in Hybrid in the range.
 This uses a 1.4-litre petrol engine and an electric motor to produce 218hp.
 Fully charge its 13kWh battery (which takes around five hours using a conventional three-pin plug) and you can drive for around 39 miles in electric-only mode.
 This also means you won’t have to pay the London congestion charge.

 The hybrid’s petrol engine and its electrical bits are shared with the VW Passat GTE.
-So, it doesn’t take a genius to figure out that the Arteon hybrid should return similar performance and economy figures which means 0-60mph in around 7.8 seconds and 180mpg – well so long as you plug it in regularly.
+So, it doesn’t take a genius to figure out that the Arteon hybrid is a decent performer, managing 0-60mph in around 7.8 seconds and up to 180mpg – well so long as you plug it in regularly.

 So, if you are happy to forgo some practicality in the name of style, then the Arteon Shooting Brake is a very solid choice.
 Check out our deals page for the very best price.